 But Australia doesn’t need seven-star hotels to make your jaw drop.
 If you’re looking for the best hotel credit cards to discount your trip down under, here is a good start:

-- Marriott Bonvoy Business™ American Express® Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months
+- Marriott Bonvoy Business™ American Express® Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months of account opening.
+Terms apply.

-- Marriott Bonvoy Boundless™ Credit Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months
+- Marriott Bonvoy Boundless™ Credit Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months of account opening.

 There’s no better tip for earning Marriott points than opening one of the above cards.
 I’ll show you the best options for redeeming those points in Australia.
 Be sure to read our full Marriott Bonvoy review as well, to better learn how to use Marriott points.